Manage Copy Through Project Workflows

 1. Review the value/content provided for the element.

-2. If everything is correct, click the Approve icon in the Input/Review column.
+2. If everything is correct, select the Approve icon in the Input/Review column.

 Note: This action is final and cannot be undone.